FreunzWa/FW_sync/commerce/macroeconomics/macroeconomics_terms.md

 - nominal rigidity
     + resistance of nominal price to change. complete rigidity @nominal price fixed for a relevant period of time.
     + partial nominal rigidityy  occurs wheen price varies in nominal terms but not as much as it would if it were perfectly flexible and determine by aggregate demand.
+    + wages are very sticky in the downwards direction as businesses are more likely to lay workers off than lower wages past a certain value.

 - real value
     + real value of a good or other entity has been adjusted for inflation